BarbWire-1/Pimp-Your-SVG/readme.md

 #### This is a first init repo to test the functionality and ask for critics.
 The code is messy and ugly and needs a lot of love to hopefully look nicer later.
-Just don't read it ;)
+Just don't read it! ;)

 Check it out at: